 - The documentation and support for the OOD user community are relatively small as compared to the growing ecosystem of web development within the RDBMS space.

 This is one of the oldest data models present in the community.
 In a hierarchical model, data is viewed as a collection of tables that form a hierarchical relation.
 The data is organized in a tree-like structure where each record consists of one parent record and several children.
 Each parent record can have multiple children, but each child record can have only one parent.

 - The architecture of the database is such that the relationship between the layers is straightforward.

 - As all the data is contained in a common database, data sharing becomes practical.

 - It offers great data security; the hierarchical database model was the first ever to provide data security.

 - Since there is always a link between parent and child, it offers good data integrity.

 - Despite being straightforward in concept and design, this type of database is complex to implement.

-- It lacks flexibility since changes in remove tables affect the entire database.
-Deletion of one segment may involuntarily lead to deletion of all nodes under it.
+- It lacks flexibility since changes in removing tables affect the entire database.
+Deletion of one segment may involuntarily lead to the deletion of all nodes under it.

 - This model does not provide any specific standards, so implementation varies from case to case.

 Personal Database is a local database system that is intended for only one user to store and manage data from their system.